axtk/react-store/README.md

 ## Optional fine-tuning

-By default, each store update will request a re-render of the component subscribed to the particular store, which is then optimized by React under the hood with its virtual DOM reconciliation algorithm before affecting the real DOM (and this can be sufficient in many cases).
-The function passed to the `useStoreListener` hook as the optional second parameter can prevent the component from a particular re-render at an even earlier stage if its returned value hasn't changed.
+By default, each store update will request a re-render of the component subscribed to the particular store, which is then optimized by React with its virtual DOM reconciliation algorithm before affecting the real DOM (and this can be sufficient in many cases).
+The function passed to the `useStoreListener` hook as the optional second parameter can prevent the component from some re-renders at an even earlier stage if its returned value hasn't changed.

 ```js
 useStoreListener(store, store => store.get([taskId, 'timestamp']));